POCO C++ Libraries: Library

+POCO also provides a proprietary "POCOPRO C++ Frameworks" library offering web services frameworks, open service platform with web application servers, authentication with OAuth and one-time passwords, and Internet-of-Things edge computing with datapoint APIs and JavaScript engines, and remote access (HTTP, Secure Shell (SSH), Secure Copy Protocol (SCP), SSH File Transfer Protocol (SFTP)) and remote desktop through macchina.io.

 Library hierarchy

 As of 2025, POCO C++ Libraries are split into five core libraries with optional add-on libraries available with each release.
 The design and hierarchy of POCO C++ is considered well designed.

-The five core component libraries cover the following areas that can be found in the basic edition:
+The component libraries cover the following areas that can be found in the complete edition: